 Peace lily sensation can cope with humidity levels in most homes, whether they’re slightly dry or slightly damp, but do enjoy somewhere possible.

 For example, kitchens and bathrooms often prove problematic for peace lilies, which are over-humidified from steam, while conservatories can be too dry.

 For a simple humidifying hack that works for almost any peace lily, including sensation, cover a shallow dish with pebbles, and fill it with water.

 The ambient temperature will gently release moisture into the air, providing more than enough humidity for most peace lilies if you prefer not to mist or spray your plants.

 Peace lilies actually quite enjoy the exposure.
 Their large leaves are well adapted to cope with gentle breezes, so placing your pot near a door, or in a room with a through-draft can help to reduce potential fungal problems.

 Giant Peace Lily Care Tips

-Fertiliser and Feed
+Fertilizer and Feed

 Once you’ve found the right location for your sensation peace lily, it’s important to feed it every so often.
-They don’t need a weekly feed but adding fertiliser to the water once a month will help to rejuvenate any lost nutrients in the compost.
+They don’t need a weekly feed but adding fertilizer to the water once a month will help to rejuvenate any lost nutrients in the compost.

 Feeding more often risks burning the roots, or overfeeding, which can cause brown leaf tips, and reduce flowering.